Available with GitHub or Bitbucket syncing.

 The publish mode determines if publish is a direct merge or a pull request.
 Merges have less overhead, while pull requests can link to external builds, checks and workflows.

-To change the publish mode for a GitHub-connected site:
+To change the publish mode for a GitHub or Bitbucket connected site:

 - Go to Site Settings / File Syncing / Publish